 Clark County, which includes Las Vegas, has a population exceeding 700,000, making it ineligible to legalize prostitution under state law:

-1. Illegal Status: Prostitution is illegal in Las Vegas and the rest of Clark County.
-This means any act of exchanging sexual services for money within this area is considered a criminal offense.
+- Illegal Status: Prostitution is illegal in Las Vegas and the rest of Clark County.
+This means any act of exchanging sexual services for money within this area is considered a criminal offense under NRS 201.354 and related statutes.

-2. Legal Consequences: Engaging in prostitution or soliciting a prostitute in Las Vegas can lead to significant legal consequences, including misdemeanors, fines, penalties, and possible jail time.
-Repeat offenders may face harsher penalties, and those caught could end up with a criminal record.
+- Legal Consequences: Engaging in prostitution or soliciting a prostitute in Las Vegas can lead to misdemeanor charges, including fines, penalties, and possible jail time.
+Repeat offenses may result in more severe consequences, and those caught may face a criminal record.

-3. Law Enforcement: The Las Vegas Metropolitan Police Department actively enforces prostitution laws.
+- Law Enforcement: The Las Vegas Metropolitan Police Department actively enforces prostitution laws.
 They conduct regular operations and stings to catch individuals involved in illegal prostitution, targeting both sex workers and customers (often referred to as "johns").
-These operations aim to reduce the prevalence of illegal prostitution and address related issues such as sex trafficking and exploitation.
+These operations aim to reduce illegal prostitution and address related issues such as sex trafficking and exploitation.

 The legal framework surrounding prostitution in Nevada is complex and multifaceted, with significant distinctions between legal and illegal activities.
-Understanding these nuances is essential for residents and visitors alike, ensuring they can navigate the landscape of adult entertainment in Nevada responsibly and safely.
+Understanding these nuances is essential for both residents and visitors, ensuring they can navigate the landscape of adult entertainment in Nevada responsibly and safely.

 Law Enforcement Strategies